fitnycdigitalinitiatives/tenure/_sections/digitalProjects.md

 ![Captioning interface]({{ '/assets/images/captions1.png' | relative_url }})

-> As stipulated in SUNY-wide and federal guidelines, all videos posted online by academic institutions must be properly captioned for accessibility purposes.
+Background: As stipulated in SUNY-wide and federal guidelines, all videos posted online by academic institutions must be properly captioned for accessibility purposes.
 During the beginning stages of the remote work period due the pandemic, a project was conceived for library employees that normally worked in public-facing roles to work on captioning videos.

 - Created workflows, standards, and documentation
 - Trained team of 12 on captioning workflow